reecemartin/leetcode-solution-space/5-add-linked-list-numbers/readme.txt

 I ended up looking at how people were doing better, and as I guessed they are doing the additions in place and carrying values, which does make sense with the lists being in reversed order.
 I think my solution is a little less confusing to write, but it is much slower so I will make my task for tomorrow be rewriting this the "right" way.

+On January 20, and 21 I worked on an updated solution so I could beat more submissions on performance (which I succeeded on), memory was as usual marginally above the best performers.
+As mentioned above the fast way to solve the problem is to go over the list adding as we go, which works well because the lists are given in reverse order (probably to make this easy).
+My first attempt to solve the problem (Jan 20th) was super long and messy because I put loops in if statements as opposed to the reverse which meant I had a lot of needless extra duplication instead of code that may or may not run depending on the situation.
+Once I got the compact function working on Jan 21st I ran it through LC and it told me the runtime performance was actually very bad, this concerned me because I was doing it the "right" way, but then I realized the issue was that I was using a print Linked List function nested within my outer function to debug and this was likely running a ton while the tests were running, artifically pushing up my run time.
+This is a reminder for the future to remove any such debugging stuff before submitting!